mossti/winterproject_hexapod/README.md

 ## Troubleshooting

+### Servo Jitter
+If you have excessively noisy servos, make sure that the servo you are using is rated for the same PWM frequency that you are using.
+In the case of a Raspberry Pi, the PWM frequency is set by default, and cannot be changed without some complexity when using standard Python modules like *smbus*.
+I recommend using a service like ABElectronics' Python (2) PWM package, which enables the user to manually set PWM frequency.

 ### Force feedback
 When using a PS3 controller over Bluetooth, *joy_nod* will not recognize the 'force feedback' (i.e. rumble) functionality of the PS3 controller afforded by *ps3joy*.
 This will not cause any issues with the control scheme, but the error will look something like: